JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="rotateflip"></a>RotateFlip (CGpImage)

-Rotates and flips this image.
+Rotates and flips an image.

 ```
 FUNCTION RotateFlip (BYVAL rotateFlipType AS RotateFlipType) AS GpStatus